Skip to main content

 • Parent has the option of paying the interest monthly instead of letting it build until time for repayment.

 • There is an origination fee on the PLUS loan.
-The fee is 4.228% for a loan first disbursed on or after Oct.
-1, 2020 and before Oct.
-1, 2024.
+The fee is 4.228% for all Direct PLUS Loans first disbursed on or after Oct.
+1, 2020.

 • PLUS loan payments begin once the loan is fully disbursed.

-• Borrowers may request a deferment while the student is enrolled at least half-time and for an additional six months after the student graduates, leaves school, or drops below half-time enrollment.
+• Borrowers may request a deferment while the student is enrolled at least half-time and for an additional six months after the student graduates, leaves school or drops below half-time enrollment.
 Borrowers do not have to make any payments while the loan is deferred.
 Contact your loan servicer for a deferment.

 • The loan servicer will notify the borrower of when the first payment will be due.